SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/tests.md

 Prophecy makes the process of writing unit cases easier by giving an interactive environment via which unit test cases can be configured across each component.

-There are 2 types of unit test cases which can be configured through Porphecy UI:
+There are 2 types of unit test cases which can be configured through Prophecy UI:

 1. Output rows equality
 2. Output predicates